Pete Buttigieg officially announces presidential campaign

 Buttigieg announced the exploratory committee at a January news conference in Washington, DC.
 He told CNN in late March that while, “all of the indicators are pointing” toward an official campaign, “a launch is something you only get to do once, and we’re not going to do that until we have all of the pieces in place.”

-Buttigieg will make the announcement on Sunday at Studebaker Building 84, a newly renovated mixed-use building that once housed Studebaker, an auto-manufacturing company that was headquartered in South Bend until it shuttered in 1963.

-That wasn’t always the plan: Initially, Buttigieg’s nascent team has planned to basically shut down parts of South Bend’s downtown and hold an outdoor rally in the heart of the city center that has been revived under the mayor’s tenure.
+It wasn’t always the plan to launch the campaign inside Studebaker’s former factory.
+Initially, Buttigieg’s nascent team has planned to basically shut down parts of South Bend’s downtown and hold an outdoor rally in the heart of the city center that has been revived under the mayor’s tenure.
 Rain and wind meant they had to change plans, but Buttigieg said there is a silver lining in the change.

-“The rain location may be a blessing in disguise because there is such symbolic power in that building and you can see in it the past, the present and the future,” he said.
+“The rain location may be a blessing in disguise because there is such symbolic power in that building and you can see in it the past, the present and the future,” Buttigieg said before the event.
 “I talk so much about how we’re not looking to turn back the clock and it’s not about retrieving some impossible again.
 That building is kind of a living symbol of all of that.”

 The building has recently been repurposed.
-It now anchors South Bend’s Renaissance District and houses a mix of technology companies, including South Bend Code School and an Amazon Web Services company, a symbol — Buttigieg is expected to say — of how his leadership as mayor over the last eight years helped revitalize portions of the city.
+It now anchors South Bend’s Renaissance District and houses a mix of technology companies, including South Bend Code School and an Amazon Web Services company, a symbol of how his leadership as mayor over the last eight years helped revitalize portions of the city.

-A senior aide says he will focus on two key topics: The need for generational change in the country and the argument that he is an entirely different political figure at a time when the American people are looking for something different in their politics.
+Buttigieg’s speech covered a range of policy issues.
+The mayor called for sweeping Democratic reforms on voting and in the judicial system, called climate change “a life and death issue for our generation” and said he wants to make sure every American has access to Medicare.

+But the best-received lines in Buttigieg’s speech were when the mayor attacked Trump or spoke about his personal life, namely his marriage to Chasten Buttigieg.

+Adler’s endorsement was significant because two other Texans — former Rep. Beto O’Rourke and former Housing and Urban Development Secretary Julián Castro — are already running for president.
+Adler even spoke at an O’Rourke event earlier this year.

+“I think you give consideration to endorse a lot of people.
+Beto is a really good guy.
+Julián is a really good guy.
+And they are both friends.
+Just not as close as Pete.
+The one that I have seen that is really the most spectacular is Pete,” Adler said.

-Although Buttigieg is making his announcement official on Sunday, he officially dropped “exploratory” from his committee with the Federal Election Commission on Friday.
+Although Buttigieg made his announcement official on Sunday, he officially dropped “exploratory” from his committee with the Federal Election Commission on Friday.

 Buttigieg’s committee has been shoestring for months.
 According to the Buttigieg aide, the committee currently has 32 people on staff and plans to get to 45 or 50 staffers by the end of the month.